amylour/everneed/README.md

 - **Stock Levels**: Editable stock levels are a priority future feature for Everneed.
 This will be added to the Admin Dashboard and the customer will be informed of stock levels via display labels if a product is out of stock.

 - **Article Comment, Article React**: As the Article's feature is only added to/edited by Admin, I considered having some way for user's to interact with the content.
-Through it's development I decided that Article Comments would be a 'WON'T HAVE' issue as I felt that having that much of a social media feature would not suit the Everneed brand.
+Through its development I decided that Article Comments would be a 'WON'T HAVE' issue as I felt that having that much of a social media feature would not suit the Everneed brand.
 I also considered a 'Reaction' feature which at the moment remains at 'COULD HAVE'.
 Having several eco-related emojis could be a possibility but I would want to ensure that they do not detract from the seriousness of the article's content.

 - **Reviews feature with Ratings**: I hope to include a Reviews feature in Everneed's future development.
 I would like the customer's to have access to real-life reviews of the products' robustness, wear and materials.
 I feel that for the brand it is important for transparency to be front and centre to ensure customers make the best choice in their purchases, particularly with most of the products aiming to be non-gendered sizing.
 Reviews will have their averages calculated and this will determine the products' rating out of 5 when implemented.